Meet Love Island 2022 contestant Dami Hope

 Dubliner is worried his time on the show ‘will not go well’

-Love Island 2022 is officially underway with the second week of the ITV2 kicking off on Monday (13 June).
+Love Island 2022 is well underway after kicking off earlier this month.

 The reality series welcomed a new crop of contestants who are hoping to find romance in the Spanish villa.